homeaidepi/jboss-on-app-service/README.md

 This tutorial shows how to deploy JBoss EAP onto Azure App Service.
 The JBoss app server is deployed as a custom container.
 This is a technical proof-of-concept to provide feedback for the product roadmap.
 This container should not be used to host production workloads.

+> If you run into any problems, please file an issue directly on this repo.
+Send any feedback or suggestions to java-on-app-service@microsoft.com

 -------

 ## Table of Contents